phreborn/MLCAF/Tutorial/WritingCustomObservables.md

 If you managed to write your vector observable you can also compare it with [MjjVectorObservable](https://gitlab.cern.ch/atlas-caf/CAFExample/blob/master/Root/MjjVectorObservable.cxx) which should already be available in your CAFExample fork.

+## Expression member variable
+Sometimes you might want to your observable additional information, when you call it.
+This is what expressions are good for.
+TODO: more detailed explanation

+## Using factories to create observables
+Observable factories are a handy way of creating observables on-the-fly.
+You don't need an observable snippet and the observable will only be instantiated when it is first called.
+Let's look at an example.

+You want to get the delta eta between the jets `i` and `j`, but you only find out the values of `i` and `j` while running.
+Then you create a factory that takes as argument a string of the format `DeltaEtaBetweenJets:i,j`.
+The factory checks if the string starts with `DeltaEtaBetweenJets` and uses the indices `i` and `j` to set up the observable (this is something you have to implement yourself).
+The advantage is that you will only create this one observable instead of creating one for every combination of i and j.